sanjanasitaraman0109/Clustering_Cereal/README.md

 # Clustering_Cereal

-1. Using all the variables, except name and rating, run the k-means algorithm with k=5 to identify clusters within the data.
+Run the k-means algorithm with k=5 to identify clusters within the data.

 Cluster plot when number of clusters k=5